Image

 Phase 2

-This study looks at treating nasal and paranasal sinus cancer that can be removed with surgery.
-It compares two methods: chemotherapy before surgery and radiation therapy versus just surgery and radiation.
-Chemotherapy uses special drugs like docetaxel, cisplatin, and carboplatin to stop cancer cells from growing or spreading.
-Radiation therapy uses strong x-rays to kill cancer cells.
-The idea is to see if adding chemotherapy before surgery can make the tumor smaller and help keep more healthy tissue.
+This study looks at two ways to treat nasal and paranasal sinus cancer that can be removed by surgery.
+One way uses chemotherapy (special cancer-fighting drugs) before surgery and radiation therapy, while the other way uses just surgery and radiation therapy.
+Chemotherapy drugs, like docetaxel, cisplatin, and carboplatin, work to kill or stop cancer cells from growing.
+Radiation therapy uses strong x-rays to shrink tumors.
+The study aims to see if using chemotherapy before surgery helps keep more of the normal part of the nose and face.

-• Participants have follow-up visits every 3 months for up to 2 years, then every 6 months up to 5 years.
+• Participants will have regular follow-ups every 3 months for the first 2 years, then every 6 months for the next 3 years.

 Study details